There are two main non-EAP categories.

 EAP or other sponsoring school

-Tele-BEARS codes and appointment times will be sent to you via e-mail while you are abroad and you are expected to enroll in classes for the following semester at UC Berkeley.
+Tele-BEARS codes will be sent to you via e-mail while you are abroad and you are expected to enroll in classes for the following semester at UC Berkeley.
 If you are graduating in the semester you are abroad you will not get a Tele-Bears code.

 Tele-BEARS codes for the semester of your return to UC Berkeley/Haas will not be released until after you submit and receive approval of your course enrollment list.